The Bahamas: Geography

-The landmass that makes up what is the modern-day Bahamas lies at the northern part of the Greater Antilles region and was believed to have been formed 200 million years ago when it began to separate from the supercontinent Pangaea.
-The Pleistocene Ice Age around 3 million years ago, had a profound impact on the archipelago's formation.

 The Bahamas consists of a chain of islands spread out over some 500 mi in the Atlantic Ocean, located to the east of Florida in the United States, north of Cuba and Hispaniola and west of the British Overseas Territory of the Turks and Caicos Islands (with which it forms the Lucayan archipelago).
 It lies between latitudes 20° and 28°N, and longitudes 72° and 80°W and straddles the Tropic of Cancer.
 There are some 700 islands and 2,400 cays in total (of which 30 are inhabited) with a total land area of 10010 km2.

-Nassau, capital city of the Bahamas, lies on the island of New Providence; the other main inhabited islands are Grand Bahama, Eleuthera, Cat Island, Rum Cay, Long Island, San Salvador Island, Ragged Island, Acklins, Crooked Island, Exuma, Berry Islands, Mayaguana, the Bimini islands, Great Abaco and Great Inagua.
+Nassau, the capital city of the Bahamas, lies on the island of New Providence; the other main inhabited islands are Grand Bahama, Eleuthera, Cat Island, Rum Cay, Long Island, San Salvador Island, Ragged Island, Acklins, Crooked Island, Exuma, Berry Islands, Mayaguana, the Bimini islands, Great Abaco and Great Inagua.
 The largest island is Andros.

 All the islands are low and flat, with ridges that usually rise no more than 15 to 20 m.
 The highest point in the country is Mount Alvernia (formerly Como Hill) on Cat Island at 64 m.

 The country contains three terrestrial ecoregions: Bahamian dry forests, Bahamian pine mosaic, and Bahamian mangroves.
 It had a 2019 Forest Landscape Integrity Index mean score of 7.35/10, ranking it 44th globally out of 172 countries.
 In the Bahamas forest cover is around 51 per cent of the total land area, equivalent to 509,860 hectares (ha) of forest in 2020, which was unchanged from 1990.
 In 2020, naturally regenerating forest covered 509,860 hectares (ha) and planted forest covered 0 hectares (ha).
 Of the naturally regenerating forest 0 per cent was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 0 per cent of the forest area was found within protected areas.
-For the year 2015, 80 per cent of the forest area was reported to be under public ownership, 20 per cent private ownership and 0 per cent with ownership listed as other or unknown.
+For the year 2015, 80 percent of the forest area was reported to be under public ownership while 20 percent was under private ownership.